 My friend Steve and I particularly liked the overdubbed and elaborate “Not Responsible,” never a hit, never even released as a flipside on a 45.
 Yet Pitney was one of the first singers to take full advantage of 33 rpm record albums.
-And many of them contain excellent songs that promoters didn’t want to bet on for some reason.
+And many of them contain excellent songs that promoters wouldn’t bet on for some reason, and so they were never released on 45’s.
 “Please don’t look at me with hungry lips,” Pitney crooned, and we agreed we’d give anything to have a girl look at us that way.
-And we both felt so awed by at the sight of any beautiful girl that of course we couldn’t be held responsible for our babbling tongues and rockhard erections.
+And we both felt so awed at the sight of any beautiful girl that of course we couldn’t be held responsible for our babbling tongues and rockhard erections.
 Gene Pitney had given us permission.

 But even then we couldn’t relate to all aspects of his style.
 Sometimes he used silly devices like a wisecracking bass singer posing as a genie in “Aladdin’s Lamp” or the Mantovanni-like thirty-second over-orchestration in “Every Little Breath I Take.”
-Whenever that happened, I prayed for the invention of fast forward.
-But in the long run it didn’t matter.
+Whenever that happened, I wished for the invention of fast forward.
+But in the long run, it didn’t matter.
 We forgave him.
-Even today, “Every Little Breath I Take” still amuses me with its quaint “dip dip” singers at the opening and stuns me with his sudden falsetto finale (which hadn’t been planned, I later found out).
+Even today “Every Little Breath I Take” still amuses me with its quaint “dip dip” singers at the opening and stuns me with his sudden falsetto finale (which hadn’t been planned, I later found out).

 Most of today’s popular songs can’t compete with such 60s ancestors, because they are so homogenous.
-It’s practically an adage that the many untalented people we hear on the radio can’t live without autotune.
+It’s practically an adage that the many untalented people we hear on Youtube can’t live without autotune.
 Plus there’s this daunting fact:

 While Pitney survived the first few years of the British Invasion, he eventually had to pull back and diversify, recording country songs with George Jones and Melba Montgomery and singing ballads in Spanish and Italian.
 He was voted Italy’s top singer in a 1964 poll, and he became enormously popular in Britain.
 Unlike Orbison, he never had long fallow periods due to depression, drugs, or personal problems.
 When times got really tough, Pitney just repositioned himself, even if it meant paying the devil via gigs in real estate and finance planning.

 In 2006 he died relatively young at 66 of a heart attack the night after performing in London.
-The last song he sang that night was “Town without Pity.”
+The last song he sung that night was “Town without Pity.”

 His two-CD set The Great Recordings (1995) did fairly well on the oldies circuit, but it wasn’t a chart-buster.
-Unlike Beethoven and Mozart, or Monk and Coltrane, such music wasn’t built to last and it’s just as well.
+Not like the old days.
+Unlike Beethoven and Mozart, or Monk and Coltrane, such music wasn’t built to last, and it’s just as well.
 Like chocolate cheesecake, nostalgia this rich should not be consumed in large quantities.
 And certainly not too often.